 Originally published Feb 26, 2015

 I played the game the way it was taught to me.
-I had a family.
+I had a wife and children.
 I had a good job which I enjoyed.
-I was happy to be able to care for my family.
+I was proud to be able to care for my family.
 We were happy.
 We laughed together.
 I enjoyed my life.
 Things were getting better all the time.

 Then I got sick.
 It was nothing terminal, unless you consider the cascade which it set in motion.
 It was just serious and long enough for me to lose my job.
 And when I was once again ready to work, there was no work to be had.
 It was an employers’ market.
 Nobody needed to take a risk on someone like me, who might become sick again.
 There were younger, stronger men ready to work.